What is Respiratory Therapy?

 • Washburn offers a classroom simulation lab specifically for Respiratory Therapy students.

-• After completing your associate degree, Washburn provides a path to a Bachelor of Health Science (BHS) degree with an emphasis in either Health Services Administration or Medical Imaging.
+• After completing your associate of applied science degree, Washburn provides a path to a Bachelor of Health Science (BHS) degree with an emphasis in either Health Services Administration or Medical Imaging.
 Our graduates can both work and continue their education to become a critical care nurse, Certified Registered Nurse Anesthetist (CRNA), pharmacist, sonographer or even a physician.

 Choosing to become a respiratory therapist comes with a lot of responsibility and a personal commitment to care for patients who are seriously ill.
 These professionals typically feel a strong sense of accomplishment and know that their work is important.